TimG919/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

-Using the mean to replace NA values has cause mean and median values to be the same.
+Using the mean to replace NA values has caused mean and median values to be the same.

 ## Are there differences in activity patterns between weekdays and weekends?